Polydile/dile-components/docs/components/dile-menu-overlay.md

 The component offers several properties to configure the way it works.

 - **closeOnClickInside**: Bolean property.
 When is set to true, the menu interface closes when user click inside it.
 - **horizontalAlign**: String property to set the horizontal position of the menu.
-Valid values are "left", "right" or "center".
-Default to "left".
+Valid values are "left", "right" or "center", "under_left", "under_right".
+Default to "under_left".
 - **verticalAlign**: String property to set the vertical position of the menu.
 Valid values are "bottom", "center" or "top".
 Default to "bottom".
 - **moveTop**: Number of pixels to modify the default vertical position of the overlay.
 Accepts positive (move down) an negative (move up) values.
 Default 0.
 - **moveLeft**: Number of pixels to modify the default horizontal position of the overlay.
 Accepts positive (move right) an negative (move left) values.
 Default 0.